PET vs rPET bottles and jars: what you need to know

 Financial implications of non-recycled packaging

 There could be considerable financial ramifications involved if sustainability in packaging is ignored.
 In many countries, governments are considering ways to promote the inclusion of recycled content in plastic packaging, with some looking to tax less sustainable efforts.
-For example, in the UK, a tax is being proposed for all bottles that are not produced with rPET, and this would be introduced by 2022.
+For example, in the UK a tax was introduced in 2022 for all plastic products that are not produced with at least 30% rPET.

 These developments will have a fascinating impact on the future use and price of rPET as a commodity.
 It also means it is now impossible to ignore the environmental impact of packaging.